sandervandevelde/MqttBrokerGraphApp/README.md

 string namespaceName = "iotgrid-basic-egns";
 ```

+Notice three environment variables are used to read the values from our system.

 Next to this access to the Azure Portal / Arm resources is needed.

 There are two possibilities shown: